 , and fits more snugly than The North Face Ultra Endurance

 .
-While it is, unfortunately, one of the shoes that absorbed the most water in the water test after the initial dip, it helped rectify that problem by also being one of the quickest to dry out.
+If anything, with the removal of the old burrito-style tongue, there is now less upper material, ensuring an even closer fit.
+While it is, unfortunately, one of the shoes that absorbed quite a bit of water in the water test after the initial dip, it helped rectify that problem by being one of the quickest to dry out.

 At $125, this shoe sits smack in the middle of the standard price range for quality trail running shoes.
-Since is such an awesome shoe, and can't imagine that you wouldn't love it, it is a great value.
+Since it is such an awesome shoe, we feel that it also presents a great value.
 This sentiment is further validated by the fact that they have been very durable for our tests, and internet reviews seem to back up this claim.